Audit Committee Terms of Reference

-The Board shall review the term of office and performance of Audit Committee and each of its members at least once every three (3) years to determine whether such Audit Committee and members have carried out their duties in accordance with their terms of reference.
+The Nomination, Remuneration and Scheme Committee shall review the term of office and performance of the Audit Committee and each of its members annually to determine whether the Audit Committee and members have carried out their duties in accordance with the terms of reference.

 - investigate any matter within its terms of reference;

 - have the resources which are required to perform its duties;